-- 44.0 In the circumstance of being unable to place funds with counterparties within approved limits, the Investment Manager will attempt to place the surplus funds with the Debt Management Account Deposit Facility (DMADF).
-This facility may, of course, also be used in other circumstances if it offers rates above equivalent market levels, though in past experience this is unlikely. - 45.0 In the instance of technical failures or unexpected monies being received after the cutoff time for sending payments, the GLA, as the GIS Investment Manager, will have no choice but to leave the funds with the GLA's bankers, RBS.
-In such circumstances, the funds will be moved to the GLA's call account at RBS.
+- 43.0 In the circumstance of being unable to place funds with counterparties within approved limits, the Investment Manager will attempt to place the surplus funds with the Debt Management Account Deposit Facility (DMADF).
+This facility may, of course, also be used in other circumstances if it offers rates above equivalent market levels, though in past experience this is unlikely. - 44.0 In the instance of technical failures or unexpected monies being received after the daily cut-off time (13:00) for settlement, the GLA will have no choice but to leave the funds with the GLA's bankers, RBS.
+In such circumstances, the funds will remain in the GLA's bank account until the following business day.